 Your first visit is all about you.
 It’s a chance for us to get to know each other, listen to your concerns, and understand what you hope to achieve with your smile.
 One of our dentists will take a look at your mouth, review your dental history, and discuss your goals for your health and appearance.
 This initial chat is the foundation for everything that follows.
 We encourage you to ask questions—our team is here to provide clear, honest answers.
 To make your first visit even smoother, you can complete your new patient forms online before you arrive.

-Creating Your Treatment Plan
+Creating Your Personalized Treatment Plan

 After your consultation, we’ll develop a personalized treatment plan just for you.
 This roadmap outlines each step of the process, so you know exactly what to expect.
 The process for dental implants is typically more complex than for dentures.
 For example, if you’ve experienced bone loss in your jaw, you might need a bone graft to create a stable foundation for the implant.
 This can add time and cost to your treatment, and we’ll walk you through all of those details.
 Your custom plan will cover the timeline, costs, and what to expect from preparation to your final fitting, ensuring there are no surprises along the way.

-What Is Recovery Really Like?
+What Is the Recovery Period Really Like?

 Recovery looks a little different for everyone, but we’ll be there to support you through it.
 If you choose dental implants, the most important healing phase is when the implant fuses with your jawbone, which usually takes about three to six months.
 Dental implants have a very high success rate of 95-98%.
 While complications are rare, we’ll discuss how to prevent potential issues like infection with good hygiene.
 With dentures, there’s an adjustment period as you get used to speaking and eating.
 Our team will provide tips and guidance to help you adapt comfortably and confidently.

-Planning Your Follow-Up Care
+Planning Your Long-Term Follow-Up Care

 Long-term success for both dentures and implants depends on great aftercare.
 Both options require good daily cleaning to keep your mouth healthy.
 You’ll also need to schedule regular dental checkups and professional cleanings with our team.
 For implants, you’ll care for them just like natural teeth with brushing and flossing.
 For dentures, you’ll follow a specific cleaning routine.
 These follow-up appointments are a key part of our comprehensive dental services and allow us to check on your restoration, address any concerns, and ensure your overall oral health is in top shape for years to come.